sola-st/wasm-r3/README.md

 2025-09-25 15:01:34,582 - INFO - Took 3600.444494009018s (1.0001234705580606h)
 ```

-This runs all four tools (wasm-shrink, wasm-reduce, wasm-slice=RR-Reduce, wasm-hybrid=Hybrid-Reduce) on the ffmpeg benchmark with a timeout of 1 hour (3600 seconds) for each tool.
+This runs all four tools (wasm-shrink, wasm-reduce, wasm-slice, wasm-hybrid) on [evaluation/benchmarks/ffmpeg/ffmpeg.wasm](evaluation/benchmarks/ffmpeg/ffmpeg.wasm) with a timeout of one hour (3600 seconds) for each tool.
-For wasm-slice, wasm-hybrid, and wasm-reduce, the tools finished within the timeout and the code size agrees with the [expected output](evaluation/expected_metrics.json#900).
+For wasm-slice, wasm-hybrid, and wasm-reduce, the tools finished within the timeout and the code size agrees with the [expected output](evaluation/expected_metrics.json).
 For wasm-shrink, as it timed out after 1 hour, the output is much larger than the expected ouput.
 For full experiment, please refer to the next section.